Relative Arbitrage Opportunities in an Extended Mean Field System: Mean Field Games of relative arbitrage optimization

+Under common noise $B$, $\mu_\cdot$ is a random measure defined as the conditional law of a state $V(t)$ given the realization of common noise.
+In general, the equilibrium measure $\mu$ may not be adapted to the filtration generated by the initial condition and common noise, and the notion of a weak mean field equilibrium has been introduced in \cite{carmona2016mean, 10.1214/22-AAP1876}.
+However, characterizing the optimal arbitrage quantity as in \ref{f1} requires the assumption $\mathbb{F} = \mathbb{F}^{B}$, the filtration generated by the $n$-dimensional Brownian motion $B(\cdot)$, in order to use martingale representation theorem.
+For this reason, we define the mean field equilibrium in the strong sense.

 We now define the notion of uniqueness of the Nash equilibrium, which we adopt in our paper.
-As opposed to the traditional way of pursuing unique optimal control for Nash equilibrium, in the relative arbitrage problem, the investors focus on their optimal wealth, and do not require the optimal control to be unique.
-Based on supply and demand for stock shares, we consider the average capital invested as a factor in capitalization processes.
-In general, the capitalization and state processes depend on the joint distribution of $(V^{\ell}, \pi_\cdot^{\ell})$, $\ell \in \mathbb N$, while the cost function is related to the distribution of wealth.
-We denote by $\mathcal{P}_2(\mathbb{R}^d)$ the space of probability measures on $\mathbb R^d$ with finite second moment endowed with the Wasserstein$-2$ ($W_2$) metric.
-Details of the metric space and the topology are defined in the Appendix~\ref{sec: appdix-metric}.
+Unlike the typical way of characterizing the unique optimal control for Nash equilibrium, in the relative arbitrage problem, investors focus on their optimal wealth and do not require the optimal control to be unique. \begin{definition} We say that the uniqueness holds for the MFG equilibrium if any two conditional path measures, $\mu^a, \mu^b \in \mathcal{P}_2(C([0,T]; \mathbb R_+))$, of wealth processes in Definition~\ref{def: mfe} , defined on the same filtered probability space $(\Omega, \mathcal{F}, \mathbb{F}, \mathbb{P})$, with the same initial law $\text{\boldmath$\mu$}_0 \in \mathcal{P}_2(\mathbb{R}_+)$,

-In particular, under the common noise $B$, $\mu_t$ is a random measure defined as the conditional law of a state $V(t)$ given the realization of the common noise.